6 must-have clauses to include in your SaaS terms and conditions to protect your business

 5. Service levels

-Your SaaS terms and conditions should outline any service level agreements (SLAs) that a service provider is committed to delivering when it comes to the software's performance.
+Your SaaS terms and conditions should outline any service levels that a service provider is committed to delivering when it comes to the software's performance.
+These levels are usually documented within a service level agreement (SLA).

 Your reliability will set you apart from your competitors and your SLA will set specific metrics to ensure that you are dependable when it comes to providing a good user experience.
 One important metric is uptime, which measures how long the service is available and operational.